Undocumented youth in the United States: Deferred Action for Childhood Arrivals (DACA)

 Applicants who meet the guidelines are granted a two-year reprieve and are granted work authorization.
 An estimated 1.8 million undocumented youth are eligible for deferred action.
-As of August 2013, 557,000 immigrants applied for deferred action and 400,562 have been approved.
-In reaction to the executive order, some states such as Arizona and Nebraska announced that they would not prescribe state benefits such as granting driver's licenses to recipients.
-The majority of states announced that they would grant driver's licenses to recipients along with Michigan and Iowa who reversed their decisions to deny state benefits.
+As of August 2013, 557,000 immigrants applied for deferred action, and 400,562 have been approved.
+In reaction to the executive order, some states, such as Arizona and Nebraska, announced that they would not prescribe state benefits, such as granting driver's licenses to recipients.
+The majority of states announced that they would grant driver's licenses to recipients, along with Michigan and Iowa, who reversed their decisions to deny state benefits.
 Without permanent residence, youth granted deferred action still cannot receive federal financial aid.
 Access to secondary education is still limited, but youth who are granted the ability to work have the potential for increased wages and the ability to pay tuition costs.

-According to the Migration Policy Institute, approximately two million people are eligible for the DACA program, as the programs rules currently stand.
-In 2014 President Obama announced an expansion of DACA; removing the maximum age limit, changing the entry date to 2010, and extending the deferment period to three years.
+According to the Migration Policy Institute, approximately two million people are eligible for the DACA program, as the program's rules currently stand.
+In 2014 President Obama announced an expansion of DACA, removing the maximum age limit, changing the entry date to 2010, and extending the deferment period to three years.
 This extended program could potentially allow an additional 300 thousand people eligibility.
-As of 2016, the expansion was placed on hold due to a court injunction, in United States v.
+As of 2016, the expansion was placed on hold due to a court injunction in United States v.
 Texas.

-DACA is sometimes seen as legislation that provides a pathway to citizenship or as a way of receiving lawful immigration status.
-Neither is true, the deferment only provides the qualified recipients to have a lawful presence, meaning the authorities cannot force them to leave the country although they still lack legal immigration status.
+Although DACA is thought of as legislation that provides a pathway to citizenship or as a way of receiving lawful immigration status, neither is true.
+The deferment only provides the qualified recipients with a lawful presence, meaning the authorities cannot force them to leave the country although they still lack legal immigration status.
 DACA statuses can be terminated or not renewed based on the discretion of DHS, as it is not a law.
-DACA is a presidential executive authority, which also means that it can change based on future presidents.
-DACA, therefore, creates open space for undocumented students to qualify for post secondary education benefits.
+DACA is an executive branch memorandum, which also means that it can change based on future presidents.
+Therefore, DACA creates open space for undocumented students to qualify for post-secondary education benefits.
+As of June 18, 2020, the Supreme Court has ruled that the Trump Administration cannot legally repeal the program, writing that the "DHS's decision to rescind DACA was arbitrary and capricious".